A songwriter who tried everything and ended up building the tool that was missing.

 | A guitarist | You want to write a full song but don't know which chords go together in a key | Chord suggestions and the Circle of Fifths show you the harmonic options for your key visually |

-| A beginner producer | DAWs feel overwhelming — hundreds of controls before you've placed a note | Genre profiles and melody generators give you a musical foundation in seconds, no setup required |
+| A beginner producer | DAWs feel overwhelming, with hundreds of controls before you've placed a note | AI generation creates a rough first draft in seconds.
+Genre profiles and melody generators take it from there |

-| A melody seeker | You know what you want a melody to sound like, but you can't quite find the notes | Snap-to-scale and melody generators help you find notes that match your instinct |
+| A melody seeker | You know what you want a melody to sound like, but you can't quite find the notes | Scale highlighting and melody generators help you find notes that match your instinct |

-| A theory student | You want to hear theory concepts immediately — not just read about them | Kiwisonic makes scales, chord progressions, and voice leading immediately audible |
+| A theory student | You want to hear theory concepts immediately, not just read about them | Kiwisonic makes scales, chord progressions, and voice leading immediately audible |

 | An intermediate musician | You need a fast, focused sketchpad before moving ideas into your full DAW | Compose a full section-based song structure and export as MIDI for your DAW to take over |